Skip to content

 Sunset in Lisboa

-Sometimes there is a certain light accompanied by a mood you associate with a city or a place.
-Speaking for myself that is certainly true with Lisbon, Portugal.
-At dusk the earthy tones of the city turn into warm yellowy and orange colours.
-There is no better place to enjoy the sunset though than at the banks of the river Tejo with a view at Belém on one side and the glorious bridge of the 25 de Abril on the other, watching sailing boats disappear into the Atlantic Ocean.
+Sometimes, a particular light is accompanied by a mood you associate with a city or place.
+Speaking for myself, that is undoubtedly true with Lisbon, Portugal.
+At dusk, the earthy tones of the city turn into warm yellow and orange colors.
+There is no better place to enjoy the sunset, though: at the river Tejo’s banks with a view of Belém on one side and the glorious bridge of the 25 de Abril on the other, watching sailing boats disappear into the Atlantic Ocean.

 test